 Kingsley Fairbridge’s project Pinjarra Fairbridge Farm School commenced about 1910.
 Until WWI about 30 boys had passed through.
 Following the end of WWI and in 1921 parties of boys and girls once again began arriving at Fairbridge.
 From Fremantle the first group of 15 boys and girls took the train to Pinjarra where they were met and transported to Fairbridge.
-The first group was initially accommodated at another less permanent location on the farm until two cottages were completed at the current site.
+This group was initially accommodated at another less permanent location on the farm until two cottages were completed at the current site.
 Shakespeare for girls and Warren Hastings for the boys.
 Kingsley Fairbridge was himself living in a tent as his home during the early stages of construction.

 Over the years further houses, workshops, school, dairy shed, machinery shed, etc. were constructed.